KoKoKotlin/AutomatonSimulator/README.md

 ### TODO:

-- implement a better language ☐
+- implement a better language (regex) ☑
 - refactor states into an own class ☑
-- visualization and visual simulation of the automaton ☐
+- visualization of the automaton ☑
 - step by step debugging ☐
-- class for DFA and NDA ☐
+- class for DFA and NDA ☑